 There is a direct link between a healthy and thriving natural environment and human health and wellbeing.
 All developments where PHP is in control of the site (i.e. is developing the shell and fit out) should contribute towards enhanced biodiversity locally.
+We will:

-- Appoint suitably qualified ecologist (in line with BREEAM) and landscape architect to inform design, alignment with surrounding biodiversity and planting and devise a strategy; - Aim to increase biodiversity for sites, with a net gain of at least 10%; - Specify climate resilient species of plants appropriate to the area's future climate e.g. flood/drought/heat tolerant and which suit tenants ability to manage and maintain planting; - Design to enhance biodiversity, urban greening and landscaping to improve air quality, ecological enhancement, surface water attenuation and climate resilience.
+- Appoint suitably qualified ecologist (in line with BREEAM) and landscape architect to inform design, alignment with surrounding biodiversity and planting and devise a strategy; - Aim to increase biodiversity for sites, with a net gain of at least 10% on site; - Specify climate resilient species of plants appropriate to an area's future climate e.g. flood/drought/heat tolerant and which suit tenants' ability to maintain planting; and - Design to enhance biodiversity, urban greening and landscaping to improve air quality, ecological enhancement, surface water attenuation and climate resilience.